 We have a part of the city that is dedicated to making jewellery.
 The Jewellery Quarter is said to be Europe’s largest concentration of jewellery businesses, and is said to produce 40% of all the jewellery made in the UK.
 There was a decline of the jewellery trade in Birmingham in 20th century, but now the area is enjoying a well deserved regeneration thanks to investments.
 The quarter still well known for its jewellery shops, but also has a number of trendy eateries, pubs and bars.

-It’s still an excellent place to buy handmade jewellery, or commission something to celebrate that special occasion or in my case, get my broken clock fixed.
+It is still an excellent place to buy handmade jewellery, or commission something to celebrate that special occasion or in my case, get a broken clock fixed.
 There is also the Museum of the Jewellery Quarter, which tells the story of jewellery production in Birmingham over the last 200 years as well as exploring the Jewellery Quarter as it is today.

 So, next time you are in the market for that special gift or engagement ring, why not come to Birmingham for a weekend and browse the Jewellery Quarter?